bpmn-io/bpmn-js/README.md

 `bower install`

-## Developing, Building
+## Grunt Tasks

 There are a number of grunt tasks available to develop, test and build the system for deployment.

-Execute them via `grunt TASK_NAME`.
+#### Development

-*   `test` - starts the test environment in watch mode and continuously reexecutes tests on changes
+*   `auto-test` - starts the test environment in watch mode and continuously reexecutes tests on changes
-*   `build` - packages the library for production
-*   `dev` - starts in watch mode and continuously packages the environment for production
+*   `auto-build` - starts in watch mode and continuously packages the environment for production

+#### Packaging

+Simply execute `grunt`.

+Building the library includes testing, packaging and generating documentation.
+The final artifacts will be generated to `doc/` (documentation) and `build/` (modules) respectively.